 in Nation’s Greatest Find contest

-A Roman silver coin dug from a field in Bedfordshire by an amateur metal detectorist which went on to be placed third in The Nation’s Greatest Find 2010 competition is one of the star lots in a London auction of ancient and world coins and medals.
+A Roman silver coin dug from a field in Bedfordshire by an amateur metal detectorist that went on to be placed third in The Nation’s Greatest Find 2010 competition is one of the star lots in a London auction of ancient and world coins and medals.

 The coin, a silver miliarensis from the reign of the Roman emperor Constantius II (AD 337-361 – he was one of the sons of Constantine the Great) is expected to sell for £600-800 in the auction, which is organised by specialist auctioneers Morton & Eden in association with Sotheby’s.

 “It is a most beautiful coin,” said the man who found it, who asked not to be named.
 “I’ve been metal detecting for about 10 years and it’s among the best things I’ve ever found.
 Despite its age, it was in remarkably good condition and none the worse for being in the ground for so long.
 When I heard about the competition, I had no hesitation in entering it and I was thrilled when it came third.”